kelson8/bo3-Zombies-Test-Map/Readme.md

 The developer textures from here (I will possibly use this for blocking out textures and temporary stuff on my map.)
 * https://www.devraw.net/approved-assets/verk0/developer-textures

+# License
+My additions and code files in the `scripts/zm` folder are licensed under the GPLv3 license.

 # Credits
 I did not create a lot of assets that are in use for this map, if you like what I am creating with these check out the below for credits to the users that created these maps/perks/assets.